Dr Judith Bannister

-Chapter 'Freedom of information in Australia and the role of the media' in Andras Koltay (ed), Comparative Perspectives on the Fundamental Freedom of Expression (Wolters Kluwer Budapest, 2015).
+Judith Bannister, 'Freedom of information in Australia and the role of the media' in Andras Koltay (ed), Comparative Perspectives on the Fundamental Freedom of Expression (Wolters Kluwer Budapest, 2015) (Chapter 13)

-Chapter 21 ‘Indigenous Cultural Heritage in Australia: the control of living heritages’ in Matthew Rimmer (ed), Indigenous Intellectual Property: A Handbook of Contemporary Research (Edward Elgar, 2015).
+Judith Bannister, ‘Indigenous Cultural Heritage in Australia: the control of living heritages’ in Matthew Rimmer (ed), Indigenous Intellectual Property: A Handbook of Contemporary Research (Edward Elgar, 2015).
+(Chapter 18)

-'Freedom of information: A new era with old tensions', in Matthew Groves (ed) Modern Administrative Law in Australia; Concepts and Context (Cambridge University Press, 2014).
+Judith Bannister, 'Freedom of information: A new era with old tensions', in Matthew Groves (ed) Modern Administrative Law in Australia: Concepts and Context (Cambridge University Press, 2014).
+(Chapter 16)